 AngularJS is fun.. isn’t it.
 We saw what Controllers are.
 How to create Controllers and use $scopeobject to bind model values with the views.
 We went through AngularJS attributes such as ng-controller and ng-repeat.
 Also we saw how Nested controllers and inheritance in controllers work.

 Finally we created a Contact Manager application using AngularJS.

-We are not done yet!!
-Stay tuned for next tutorial where we will explorer world of Views and Routing using AngularJS :) Update: Next tutorial is published.
+We are not done yet!! where we will explorer world of Views and Routing using AngularJS :) Update: Next tutorial is published.
 Read now AngularJS Routing and Views Tutorial